nilssprig/segment-docs/src/connections/destinations/catalog/sprig-web/index.md

 ## Migration from the classic Sprig destination

-To prevent duplicate events being created in Sprig, ensure that for each Segment source, this destination and the Sprig Cloud destination are not both enabled at the same time.
+To prevent duplicate events being created in Sprig, ensure that this destination and a Sprig Cloud destinations are not both enabled for the same Source at the same time.